top of page

 Jason deCaire Taylor

 Punta Sam -3.5 mt/ 11 ft.
-Snorkeling only
+Snorkelling only

 The Space Invader

-A well-known urban artist, known by the pseudonym "Space Invader" (his name was taken from the 1978 video game arcade game of the same name) has made it his mission to invade the world with his crude pixelations of those 8-bit video games.
-Much of his work is composed of square ceramic tiles and if you know where to look, you can find these under the ocean at MUSA.
+A well-known urban artist, known by the pseudonym"Space Invader" (his name was taken from the 1978 video game arcade game of the same name), has made it his mission to invade the world with his crude pixelations of those 8-bit video games.
+Much of his work is composed of square ceramic tiles, and if you know where to look, you can find these under the ocean at MUSA.

-2 are found in the Manchones Gallery and one at the MUSA headquarters, which is well worth the visit.
+Two are found in the Manchones Gallery and one at the MUSA headquarters, which is well worth the visit.

 As Space Invader states on his website